List of Empire ships (Ta–Te): Empire Test

 Empire Test was an 8,298 GRT cargo liner built by J Cockerill SA, Hoboken, Belgium.
 Completed in 1922 as Thysville.
 To MoT in 1947 and renamed Empire Test.
 Scrapped in 1953 at Faslane, Argyllshire.

 Empire Tesville

 Empire Tesville was a 975 GRT coastal tanker built by Bartram & Sons Ltd, Sunderland.
 Launched on 21 November 1945 and completed in March 1946.
 Commanded in 1956 by Capt.
 T.G.W.
 Wormald of Shell Tankers.
 Sold in 1960 to Shell Tankers Ltd and renamed Fusinus.
 Sold in 1962 to Anglo-Saxon Petroleum Co Ltd. Scrapped in 1964 in Singapore.

 Empire Teviot

 Empire Teviot was a 5,337 GRT cargo ship built by Flensburger Schiffbau- Gesellschaft.
-Completed in 1937 as Mathias Stinnes for Kohlen-Import und Poseidon Schiffahrt, Köningsberg.
+Completed in 1937 as Mathias Stinnes for Kohlen-Import und Poseidon Schiffahrt, Königsberg.
 Seized in May 1945 at Copenhagen.
 To MoWT and renamed Empire Teviot.
 Allocated in 1946 to USSR and renamed Akademik Krilov.
 Scrapped in 1975 in the USSR.